Lego Star Wars: The Complete Saga

 Location Options

-Enable locations for unlocking Story mode characters that would normally unlock when completing a Chapter in vanilla.
-In vanilla, completing any Chapter with C-3PO as a playable Story mode character would unlock C-3PO.
-In vanilla, this would mean completing either 2-3, 4-1, 5-2 or 6-1 because Chapters within an Episode unlock in order in vanilla, but the AP randomizer allows for Chapters to be unlocked out-of-order, so, additionally, completing any of 4-2, 4-3, 4-4, 4-5, 5-6, 6-2 or 6-4, would also send the Story Character Unlock location for C-3PO.
-The first Chapter completed that would unlock a Story mode character will send the Unlock location for that character.
+Enable locations for unlocking Story mode characters that would normally unlock when completing a Chapter/Bonus in vanilla.
+In vanilla, completing any Chapter/Bonus with C-3PO as a playable Story mode character would unlock C-3PO.
+In vanilla, this would mean completing either 2-3, 4-1, 5-2, 6-1 or A New Hope, because Chapters within an Episode unlock in order in vanilla, but the AP randomizer allows for Chapters to be unlocked out-of-order, so, additionally, completing any of 4-2, 4-3, 4-4, 4-5, 5-6, 6-2 or 6-4, would also send the Story Character Unlock location for C-3PO.
+The first Chapter/Bonus completed that would unlock a Story mode character will send the Unlock location for that character.
 Because Story mode is skipped in the AP randomizer, these character unlock locations are sent when the Chapters are completed in Free Play.
 With all Chapters enabled, this adds 56 locations.
+With all Chapters and all Bonuses enabled, this adds 57 locations.

 0